sarnesjo/greenstripes/README.markdown

 ## Copyright

 Copyright (c) 2009 Jesper Särnesjö.
-See LICENSE for details.
+GreenStripes is available under the terms of the MIT license (see LICENSE for details).
+However, it's not good for much without libspotify, which comes with a much less permissive license.